TZstatsADS/Spr2016-Proj5-Grp2/README.md

 ##### Source 2.
 User Preference
 * [Echo Nest Tase Profile Data](The Echo Nest Taste Profile Subset)
-* Format:
+* Format: Play count per song per user:
 * How we utilized our data:
+We used this play-count data to generate a "user defined" song similiarity mesure.